microsoft-dx/aspnet-core-fundamentals/articles/dot-net-core-getting-started.md

 Adding classes and navigating through code
 -----------------------------------------------------

-We are now going to add some classes to our console application and [create an inheritance structure based on a simplified version of this project](https://github.com/microsoft-dx/csharp-fundamentals/tree/master/CSharpFundamentals/csharp06%20-%20Inheritance).
+We are now going to add some classes to our console application and [create simple inheritance structure based on this project](https://github.com/microsoft-dx/csharp-fundamentals/tree/master/CSharpFundamentals/csharp06%20-%20Inheritance).
 > The project also contains documentation with step-by-step explanations and all concepts detailed.

 > [This repository contains all necessary materials required to learn C#](https://github.com/microsoft-dx/csharp-fundamentals).